-- (e) if the warrant is a post-charge, or post-confiscation application, questioning warrant-it is necessary, for the purposes of collecting the intelligence, for the warrant to be issued even though: - (i) the person has been charged or the confiscation proceeding has commenced; or - (ii) that charge or proceeding is imminent; and - (f) there is in force under section 34AF a written statement of procedures to be followed in the exercise of authority under a questioning warrant. - (2) In deciding whether to issue the warrant, the Attorney-General must consider the best interests of the person as a primary consideration. - (3) In considering the best interests of a person for the purposes of subsection (2), the Attorney-General must take into account the following matters: - (a) the age, maturity, sex and background (including lifestyle, culture and traditions) of the person; - (b) the physical and mental health of the person; - (c) the benefit to the person of having a meaningful relationship with the person's family and friends; - (d) the right of the person to receive an education; - (e) the right of the person to practise the person's religion; - (f) any other matter the Attorney-General considers relevant. - (4) The Attorney-General must take into account the matters in subsection (3) only to the extent that: - (a) the matters are known to the Attorney-General; and - (b) the matters are relevant.
+(e) if the warrant is a post-charge, or post-confiscation application, questioning warrant-it is necessary, for the purposes of collecting the intelligence, for the warrant to be issued even though: (i) the person has been shoreed on the confiscation (i) the person has been charged or the confiscation proceeding has commenced; or (ii) that charge or proceeding is imminent; and (f) there is in force under section 34AF a written statement of procedures to be followed in the exercise of authority under a questioning warrant.
+(2) In deciding whether to issue the warrant, the Attorney-General must consider the best interests of the person as a primary consideration.
+(3) In considering the best interests of a person for the purposes of subsection (2), the Attorney-General must take into account the following matters: (a) the age, maturity, sex and background (including lifestyle, culture and traditions) of the person; (b) the physical and mental health of the person; (c) the benefit to the person of having a meaningful relationship with the person's family and friends; (d) the right of the person to receive an education; (e) the right of the person to practise the person's religion; (f) any other matter the Attorney-General considers relevant.
+(4) The Attorney-General must take into account the matters in subsection (3) only to the extent that: (a) the matters are known to the Attorney-General; and (b) the matters are relevant.
 Note: Information about the matters in subsection (3) is provided to the Attorney-General as part of the request for the warrant: see paragraph 34B(4)(f).

-(5) Without limiting its effect apart from this subsection, this Act also has the effect it would have if:
+(5) Without limiting its effect apart from this subsection, this Act also has the effect it would have if: Australian Security Intelligence Organisation Act 1979 133